roblaing/erlang-webapp-howto/unit5/README.md

 When I started this tutorial, I was hoping to write a `get_xml()` function that would be interchangeable with `get_json()`.
-While I've managed to turn both data formats supplied by OpenWeather into proplists than can be inserted into the ETS cache via the above helper function.
+While I've managed to turn both data formats supplied by OpenWeather into proplists than can be inserted into the ETS cache via the above helper function, unfortunately OpenWeather has made the hierarchies of the two formats too different to make that a simple exercise.

-An obvious difference between them is that without type conversion, the keys from the Json data would be binary strings while from the XML data they would be atoms.
+Besides having differently named keys in the outermost layer of their respective proplists, keys from the Json data are binary strings while those from the XML data are atoms.

 Researching which is better, I found this warning in the
 <a href="http://erlang.org/doc/efficiency_guide/commoncaveats.html#list_to_atom-1">